TABLE OF CONTENTS

 Has this happened to you?
 As soon as you stop bombarding people with ads, the traffic stops.
 Most forget your company exists.
 As a result, your customer acquisition costs are through the roof.

-You can't get people excited or generate that Internet and real-life word-of-mouth that turns a B2B company into a magnet among your ideal customers.
+You can't get people excited or generate that online and real-life word-of-mouth that turns a B2B company into a magnet among your ideal customers.

 You don't want to sound egotistical, being the only one talking about how great your company is.
 But if you don't, who will?
 You'd much rather other people share their experiences, encouraging those like them to check you out.